Planning Permit Information

 Sign Permits/ Sign Programs

-Description: Proposal for four or fewer nonexempt permanent signs, including building attached and freestanding signage, with an aggregate sign area of less than 200 square feet.
+Sign Permits include proposals for four or fewer nonexempt permanent signs, including building attached and freestanding signage, with an aggregate sign area of less than 200 square feet.

-Sign permits are required for Planning Division review of proposed sign design for nonexempt signs under Chapter 17.52.
-Separate building permits would be required building code compliance review and installation of signage.
+• Sign permits are required for Planning Division review of proposed sign design for nonexempt signs under Chapter 17.52.

 Sign Programs include the following types of proposals: